What Makes Spravato or Ketamine Therapy Work Best? Traits of Patients Who Thrive

 Answer:

 Thanks CatCaller...
-The most important factor in the patients I see have success is WILLINGNESS.
+The most important factor in the patients I see who have success is WILLINGNESS.
 Let me try to back that weird answer up: when one starts to consider Spravato a person is doing more than just thinking about another medication.
 They are saying "I'm recognizing a vulnerability in me (the depression), but the strongest parts of myself are taking action and taking care of myself."
 The very act of seeking care is an acknowledgement that a person is strong and has agency for themselves, even if the person doesn't feel that way every day.
 People considering Spravato are willing to engage some uncertainty.
 Will the experience be good or bad?
 How will I respond?
 Will I respond?
 To engage the experience a person must experience themselves as self-reliant, brave, and capable of handling circumstances by virtue of their own skills.
 It's a real Explorer mentality.

 Another characteristic that, in my experience, tracks with efficacy is, when evaluating whether the medicine is working, having the ability to appreciate how the medicine might be impacting a person both by going through finely changing details (eg, how am I sleeping, how's my appetite, how's my energy etc.) alongside an ability to take a more gestalt impressionistic take on how things are going (how am I feeling and doing, in general).